merrcury/100-Days-Of-Code/docs/README.md

 ## Day 50 : Feburary 24, 2020

 **Today's Progress** : Applied to Accenture for Intern, last week & They want to proceed with it.
 So, Prepared for Next Round.

+## Day 51 : Feburary 25, 2020

+**Today's Progress** :
++ Done with First Round of Selection & They accepted my response for it and want to further proceed with it, Practiced for Next Round.
++ Started DS & Algo for Hackwihinfy.